ovh/docs/pages/platform/logs-data-platform/djehouty/guide.en-gb.md

 section: Use cases
 ---

-**Last updated 5th March, 2018**
+**Last updated 07th May, 2018**

 ## Objective

 This guide will show you how to push your logs to Logs Data Platform using Python.

 [Djehouty](https://github.com/ovh/djehouty){.external} is intended to be a set of logging formatters and handlers to easily send log entries into Logs Data Platform.